 The cause of migraines with aura isn’t fully understood.
 Like migraines without aura they are considered a neurovascular disorder.
 As nerve cell activity increases within the brain, inflammatory chemicals are released, causing swelling of the cranial blood vessels.
 As the blood vessels swell, they activate the surrounding pain receptors, which ultimately transmit pain signals to the brain.

 The most dangerous (but also the rarest) thing “ocular migraine” could refer to is a retinal migraine.
 A person who has experienced other migraine symptoms could experience repeated, temporary bouts of diminished vision or blindness in one eye.
-Be sure to see an optometrist or doctor right away if you experience a retinal migraine.
+Be sure to see one of our optometrists or your doctor right away if you experience a retinal migraine.